Skip to content

 Note

-Beyond this sticky advertisment example, commonly toolbars, menubars, navigations and other 'sidebar' content may be presented with sticky or fixed positions at larger viewport sizes.
+Beyond this sticky advertisement example, commonly toolbars, menubars, navigations and other 'sidebar' content may be presented with sticky or fixed positions at larger viewport sizes.
 It is strongly suggested that at smaller viewport sizes that such components are modified to have static positioning, or their display can be toggled by the user.
-Doing so will help ensure the zoomed in content can actually be read by users, as the sticky conmponents will no longer obstruct the view of the web page's content.
+Doing so will help ensure the zoomed in content can actually be read by users, as the sticky components will no longer obstruct the view of the web page's content.

 Benefits